alaym3/DTU_MLOps_FinalProject/reports/README.md

 >
 > Answer:

 --- The advantage of using Hydra is that the hyperparameters get recorded with the model output, so we do not have to record them manually ourselves.
-The outputs are written into an outputs folder with every training in a subfolder with subsubfolders for the models outputs and the config.yaml files, where the hyperparamers stablished in the command line when running the code are kept.
-To reproduce an experiment, one would have to look at these config.yaml lines and run the model with the same hyperparameters.
+The outputs are written into an outputs folder with every training in a subfolder with subsubfolders for the models outputs and the config.yaml files, where the hyperparameters established in the command line when running the code are kept.
+To reproduce an experiment, one would have to look at these config.yaml files and run the model with the same hyperparameters.
-As well, the entire reproducibility of our experiments is not guaranteed if we do not indicate other requisites such as the operating system or other software dependencies, which might be crucial to get the same results.
-For this, we created several Docker files, which span the main 3 activities that our code does: creating the processed data by tokenizing the RottenTomatoes dataset (makedataset.dockerfile), training the model (trainer.dockerfile) and make predictions for new texts (predict.dockerfile). ---
+As well, the entire reproducibility of our experiments is not guaranteed if we do not indicate other prerequisites such as the operating system or other software dependencies, which might be crucial to get the same results.
+For this, we created 4 Docker files, one for each of our main scripts: making the datasets (makedataset.dockerfile), training the model (trainer.dockerfile), making predictions using the trained model (predict.dockerfile), deploying the model on streamlit (streamlit.dockerfile). ---

 ### Question 14